iley/kamaji/README.md

 ## Hardware

-V0 users an [Arduino Nano](https://store.arduino.cc/arduino-nano) clone based on ATmega328 and CH341 usb-to-serial chip.
+V0 uses an [Arduino Nano](https://store.arduino.cc/arduino-nano) clone based on ATmega328 and CH341 usb-to-serial chip.
 The CH341 requires a [third-party driver](https://blog.sengotta.net/signed-mac-os-driver-for-winchiphead-ch340-serial-bridge/)
 on Mac (and probably Windows), but Linux supports it natively.
 The screen is a